begoat/embrace-algorithm/leetcode/src/learn/array-and-string/array-two-pointer-technique/array-partition-1/index.md

 ### Process:
 - we need a sort algorithm to sort the array
 - then we just calc the sum of array skipping the even index
+- use two pointer tech to remove the complexity.

 ### Answer: